-Southeast
+Southeast/South

-- This area is also called the Sun Belt which stretches across the southern part of the U.S. and includes many types of climates from desert to tropical. - The mild weather and plentiful rainfall create growing conditions for crops such as tobacco, cotton, and peanuts in most of the region while Florida's sandy beaches supports tourism. - Frost-free days and rich soil led encouraged cash crops and the extensive use of slave labor to grow them.
+- This area is also called the Sun Belt which stretches across the southern part of the U.S. and includes many types of climates from desert to tropical. - The mild weather and plentiful rainfall create growing conditions for crops such as tobacco, cotton, and peanuts in most of the region while Florida's sandy beaches supports tourism. - Frost-free days and rich soil encouraged the farming of cash crops and the extensive use of slave labor to grow them.